pkp/pkp-docs/admin-guide/en/deploy-jobs.md

 ; Lower this setting if jobs are failing due to timeouts. job_runner_max_execution_time = 30

-; The maximum consumerable memory that should be spent by the built-in ; job runner when running jobs.
+; The maximum consumable memory that should be spent by the built-in ; job runner when running jobs.
 ;
 ; Set as a percentage, such as 80%: